kirderf1/composable-types/README.md

 Currently does not work with GHC 9+ due to the dependency on the package compdata (which is used by our testsuite).

-This transpiler was written as part of a thesis, which is not yet finished.
+This transpiler was written as part of a thesis, found in the "related-documents" folder.